Chapter 6 Calculating Control Limits

 ucl = xbarbar + a3 * sbar)

-Figure 6.8 shows the average delay time per month.
-On average the delay time is 23 minutes (= centre line) and all data points fall between the control limits suggesting that the process is stable and predictable.
+Figure 6.8 shows the average delay per month.
+The overall average delay is 23 minutes, and all data points fall within the control limits, suggesting that the process is stable and predictable.

-As with U and P charts the control limits vary from month to month reflecting the varying subgroup sizes – small subgroups \(\rightarrow\) wide limits; large subgroups \(\rightarrow\) narrow limits.
+As with U and P charts, the control limits vary from month to month because subgroup sizes vary.
+Small subgroups produce wider limits, while large subgroups produce narrower limits.

 6.4.4 S chart

-The S chart is usually plotted alongside the X-bar chart and shows the within subgroup variation.
-It is useful for detecting changes in the spread of data over time.
+The S chart is usually plotted alongside the X-bar chart and shows within-subgroup variation.
+It is useful for detecting changes in the spread of the data over time.

-To calculate the centre and control limits for the S chart we need to know the process standard deviation, \(\bar{S}\) (same as for the X-bar chart), and the two constants \(B_3\) and \(B_4\) From Table 6.1.
+To calculate the centre line and control limits for the S chart, we need the process standard deviation, \(\bar{S}\), together with the constants \(B_3\) and \(B_4\) from Table 6.1.

 with(csect.agg, {